fbpx

 How is Chlorine Gas Used in the Pool Industry?

-How is chlorine gas used in commercial pools?
+How is Chlorine Gas used in commercial pools?

-What Chlorine Gas used in Residential Pools?
+How was Chlorine Gas used in Residential Pools?

 Chlorine gas was previously used in residential pools, with companies injecting it into the pool water weekly using 20-lb. steel chlorine cylinders.
-However, most have now switched to other types of chlorine due to public pressure and potential EPA regulations.
+However, most of them have now switched to other types of chlorine due to public pressure and potential EPA regulations.

 How to increase Chlorine in the pool with Gas Chlorine?